-We publish details of which researcher is covering which area, along with contact details, after the relevant submission deadline has passed.
-They will be posted on the Legal 500 website (at legal500.com/the-legal-500-submission-information/united-kingdom-solicitors-submissions).
+We publish details of which researcher is covering which area, along with contact details, after the submission deadline has passed.
+They will be posted on the Legal 500 website (at legal500.com/the-legal-500-submission-information/deutschland-submissions-english).